apache/arrow/docs/source/developers/guide/step_by_step/styling.rst

 Each language in the Apache Arrow project follows its own style guides.

-In this section we will connect to the existing documentation to make it easier for you to find the relevant information about styling.
+In this section we will provide links to the existing documentation to make it easier for you to find the relevant information about styling.